balazs-bamer/cuda-bezier-triangle-raytracer/README.md

 ### reference/mesh.h

 This is the home of the `Mesh` class.
-I know there are several good STL and mesh processing libraries, but I've created this class for three reasons:
+I know there are several good STL and mesh processing libraries, but I've created this class for several reasons:
 1. I wanted full control over mesh processing.
 2. I wanted to preserve original vertices.
 If the mesh creation algorithm is sophisticated enough, it knows better where and how to place vertices.
-Any postprocessing can only make it worse.
 3. It contains important preprocessing steps for later stages, which belong to triangle mesh processing, not Bézier triangle meshes.
 4. I enjoy working with geometry vectors.